radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 -	If an attribute from a secondary source is defined as non-searchable, RadiantOne can apply the search filter on the primary entries (to narrow down the possible join candidates) and then only join those entries.
 The performance is better in this case because the join only needs to occur on a subset of the primary entries.

->[!warning] If you edit the join condition manually, and want to make an attribute returned from a secondary object non-searchable, add a value of 512 to the priority weight you have set.
-For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and updateable, then to make it non-searchable, you would change the numeric value to be 640 (128 + 512).
-Mail:640 is how it would appear in the join condition if you were to edit the join manually.

 **Updateable**

 You can define attributes as updateable or not from the final object output window.
 Locate the attribute in the list and expand it to find the UPDATEABLE property.